jjahanip/detection_pipeline/README.md

 In `config.py`, change to `write_crops` mode. and specify the necessary parameters in `# write_crops` section.

-This mode reads your large image in `data_dir` directory and creates small crops with size `crop_width` and `crop_height` and saves crops and xml files in `imgs` and `xmls` folders in `save_dir` folder.
+This mode reads your large image in `input_dir` directory and creates small crops with size `crop_width` and `crop_height` and saves crops and xml files in `imgs` and `xmls` folders in `save_dir` folder.